orionpax00/cp/notes/techinal_and_HR_interview_questions.md

 51. **Continuous Integration(CI) in CPP**
     CI is automatic building of project and running of the test cases in either on your local machine or any cloud machine so that every time code repository gets new commit it re-run that whole pipeline imediately.
     Using ***Jenkins***: Create Jenkinsfile, Write command to build project, Run test cases and setup Jenkins server.

+52. **Mutex vs Semaphore**
+    * Mutex is a locking mechanism used to syncronize access to a resource
+    * Semaphore is a signaling mechanism like a I am done you can carry on
+    * Can a mutex be locked more than once?
+    Yes a recursive mutex can be locked more than once. in which a count is associated with it, yet retains only one state (locked/unlocked)
+    * What happens if a non-recursive mutex is locked more than once.
+    Deadlock: if a thread which already locked a mutex, tries to lock that mutex again, it will enter into waiting list of that mutex, which results in deadlock.
+    * binary semaphore vs mutex.
+    binary semaphore has only two states (0 and 1) which is equivalent to locked and unlocked in mutex.